 Mill Road repairs

-Road repairs will take place in the second quarter of 2020 on the section of Mill Road between the Bank Street intersection and Whareora Road.
+Road repairs will take place throughout 2020 on the section of Mill Road between the Bank Street intersection and Whareora Road.

 The $1 million roading rehabilitation project will be done in stages and in night-time works to minimise disruption.